 Some people enjoy this, so that is a matter of personal preference.
 Overall, French presses extract very nuanced flavor and give even lighter roasted coffees a full-bodied feel.

-WINNER: This one is a tough split because it's totally subjective.
-The Moka pot offers a much punchier cup of coffee (think 'Italian espresso'), where the French Press, leaves you with a smooth, aromatic blend.
-What's your preference?
+WINNER: Debatable – The Moka pot offers a much punchier cup of coffee (think ‘Italian espresso’).
+The French Press leaves you with a smooth, aromatic blend.

-Moka pots require more skill and a longer period of trial-and-error to achieve the perfect brew, but once you get there, you have the ability to produce both weaker and stronger brews, as well as the ability to produce near-espresso-quality extraction at home.
+Moka pots require more skill and a longer period of trial-and-error to achieve the perfect brew.
+But, once you get there, you have the ability to produce both weaker and stronger brews with a near-espresso-quality extraction at home.

 Oh, what’s that – you’re cursed with an Induction stove?